Heroin withdrawal symptoms may only last a week or so, but the symptoms can be severe and include:

 As prescription painkillers become harder to divert, obtain, and alter, many people addicted to opiates are turning to heroin as the answer.

-Heroin may be a cheaper alternative to powerful and addictive drugs like OxyContin and Vicodin, and CNN reports that close to half of injection heroin users abused a prescription opioid drug first.
+Heroin may be a cheaper alternative to powerful and addictive drugs like OxyContin and Vicodin, and CNN reports that close to half of young injection heroin users abused a prescription opioid drug first.

 Heroin withdrawal will not be the same for everyone.